openel/openel.github.io/openel-arduino/index.md

 ## 6. How to Add your HAL Component file to repository
 1. Fork openel-arduino repository.
-2. Add and Commit your HAL Compornent file to your repository.
+2. Add and Commit your HAL Component file to your repository.
 3. Create a pull request.

 We look forward to your pull request.